 - Escalation: The customer raises a concern and the customer success team responds to solve the problem.

-- Renewal: The customer decides to continue their partnership.
+- Renewal: The customer decides whether or not to continue their partnership.

 The adoption stage is the longest part of the customer journey.
 It is where the customer begins to use your product regularly.
 Success in adoption is determined by how often and how effectively your customer uses your product.